 There is a bit of psychology and motivation involved in this subject so here is the pep talk we all need so much every now and then: You are unique and you have so much to bring to the party!
 So bring that out, and then let it be seen by others.

-But let's first put things in the context.
+But let's first put things in context.
 Choosing an online course topic is the first step in the online course creation process.
-It is followed by the research of the topic, planning the course description, setting your goals, and creating the content.
+It is followed by creating a course outline, preparing the content and setting up the website.

 Choosing the Online Course Topic